ocinpp/lenticular-effect-generator/README.md

 - **Real-time 3D Rendering**: WebGL-based lenticular effect using Three.js
 - **Mobile-First Design**: Responsive interface optimized for mobile devices with touch support
 - **High Performance**: Optimized for smooth 60fps performance without browser crashes
+- **GIF Export**: Generate and download animated GIFs of the lenticular effect
+- **Multi-language Support**: Available in English and Traditional Chinese
 - **Progressive Web App**: Works offline and can be installed on devices

 ## 🔧 Technology Stack